-Being part of a similar group online has changed my life.
-I’ve benefited in so many ways, finding friendship, support, encouragement, sharing ideas and information, counteracting the isolation that can occur when living alone and working from home, and in drawing, learning to really look and really SEE the world around me.
+In the end I was very lucky to find a group online that changed – or very possibly even saved – my life, and I’ve benefited in so many ways from finding them in terms of friendship, support, encouragement, sharing ideas and information, counteracting the isolation, and in drawing together, sharing as we learned to really look and really SEE the world around us.

 After a while it occurred to me how lovely it would be if I could replicate our online group, and all the benefits it brings, at a local level (and if it works, maybe I could then encourage others around the country – even the World! – to do the same).